 |Tuition & Fees||$55,800||$740||$56,540|

 College of the Holy Cross tuition and fees is the number charged to students for one year of attendance, and does not include room and board.

 Keep in mind a lot of students have financial aid and scholarships that decrease the cost of college.

-College of the Holy Cross Tuition Costs
+How much does College of the Holy Cross cost for part-time students?

-Go to the Cost Per Credit Hour page to learn more.
+Go to the Cost Per Credit Hour page for details.

 At the national level, average out-of-state tuition and fees are $19,933 a year.
 At $56,540 a year, the average out-of-state tuition at College of the Holy Cross was high when compared to the national average.
 In-state students pay the same as out-of state ones at Holy Cross.